The charm of Hakuba continues to spread!

 ■ Hakuba Cortina recommended video

-Hakuba Norikura is about the same size as its neighbor, Hakuba Cortina, but is actually a hidden gem.
-Locals who want to avoid the fierce powder snow competition typically enjoy powder snow at their own pace at Hakuba Norikura, while the foreign and other powder freaks gather in Cortina.
-It
+Hakuba Norikura is a hidden gem, despite being roughly the same size as its neighbor, Hakuba Cortina.
+Locals who want to avoid the fierce powder competition typically enjoy powder at their own pace at Hakuba Norikura, while powder enthusiasts, including international visitors, flock to Cortina.

-The ski resort is divided into two areas, left and right, with a wide-open course layout.
-There are nine courses on nine lifts.
-80% of the slopes are for intermediate and advanced skiers, so the skiing is excellent.
-It has a relatively laid-back and relaxed atmosphere compared to other areas in the Hakuba area, making it a pleasant place to ski.
+The ski resort is divided into two areas, left and right, with a course layout that spreads out horizontally.
+There are nine lifts and nine courses.
+In particular, 80% of the slopes are for intermediate and advanced skiers, so the skiing experience is excellent.
+The relatively relaxed and calm atmosphere within the Hakuba area is very pleasant.

 ![]() | ![]() | ![]() | ![]() |